Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type: Auxiliary results II

-Now assume that $(m+1)h/p$ does not divide any of the $d_i$'s.
-Then, clearly, the right-hand side of \eqref{eq2:1} equals $0$.
+Proceeding in a fashion analogous to the beginning of the proof of Lemma~\ref{lem:8}, we may restrict to the case where $p\mid (m+1)h$ and $(m+1)h/p$ does not divide any of the $d_i$'s.
+In this case, it follows from \eqref{eq:S1S2} and the fact that we have $S_1(W)\supseteq\{n\}$ and $S_2(W)=\emptyset$ that the right-hand side of \eqref{eq2:1} equals $0$.
 Inspection of the classification of all irreducible well-generated complex reflection groups, which we recalled in Section~\ref{sec:prel}, reveals that all groups satisfying the hypotheses of the lemma have rank $n\le2$.
 Except for the groups contained in the infinite series $G(d,1,n)$ and $G(e,e,n)$ for which Theorem~\ref{thm:1} has been established in \cite{KratCG}, these are the groups $G_5,G_6,G_9,G_{10}, G_{14},G_{17},G_{18},G_{21}$.
-We now discuss these groups case by case, keeping the notation of Lemma~\ref{lem2:6}.
-In order to simplify the argument, we note that Lemma~\ref{lem2:7} implies that Equation~\eqref{eq2:1} holds if $m_2>2$, so that in the following arguments we always may assume that $m_2=2$.
+The verification of \eqref{eq2:1} can be done in a similar fashion as in the proof of Lemma~\ref{lem:8}.
+We illustrate this by going through the case of the group $G_6$.
+In analogy with the earlier situation, we note that Lemma~\ref{lem2:7} implies that equation~\eqref{eq2:1} holds if $m_2>2$, so that in the following arguments we may assume that $m_2=2$.